corkyahern/spacexbe/README.md

 To use the application clone the repositories for frontend and backend.
 Start up the backend in the Spring Boot root directory with the command 'docker-compose up'.
 Start the frontend implementation in the angular root dir and use the command 'ng serve'.
+Open a fresh tab and access http://localhost:4200/register to begin.

 You first need to register a user and then login as that user.
 The application is pretty straight forward you can add rockets and launches associated to a rocket using the 'Add Rocket' form and 'Add Launch' form.
 You can view the rockets and their associated launches by clicking